Sampling

 Event Filtering

-In addition to sampling, you can filter out specific event types entirely.
+In addition to sampling, you can filter out specific events entirely.
 This allows you to focus your event allocation on the events that matter most to your application.

 Set any of the following environment variables in your .env